Blog

 15. Miscellaneous hardware

-You will also want to provide your members with as much tech as you can to support their daily needs.
-Some electronics you can offer include:
+Typically, we see operators provide members with as much tech as they can to support their daily needs, including:

 • Computer chargers – PC and Mac